icon

 Deep Brain Stimulation

-Deep Brain Stimulation (DBS) Surgery in Hyderabad
+Deep Brain Stimulation Treatment in Hyderabad, India

 Deep brain stimulation (DBS) is a surgical process in which electrodes are inserted into some parts of the brain.
 These electrodes commonly known as leads produce electrical impulses that help to control the abnormal activity of the brain.
 These electrical impulses also normalize the chemical components in the brain which can lead to several conditions.